-If you are able, we always appreciate donations being dropped off at The Food Bank distribution warehouse at: 50 Alpine Court., Kitchener, ON, however we know that may not always be possible.
+If you can, we always appreciate donations being dropped off at The Food Bank distribution warehouse at 50 Alpine Court., Kitchener; however, we know that may not always be possible.
 If you require a pick-up, please email us in advance to arrange prior to the completion of your event.

 My Food & Fund Drive is done, now what?